BawdyAnarchist/quBSD/Future_Development.md

 Scripts that should integrate VMs
 	- qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
-	- Beef up [-h] for at least: qb-start , stop, cmd,

 New scripts
 	qb-pci
 		- summary of PCI devices relevant to user
 		- USB, NIC, maybe others
 		- Show what was is currently passthrough'd

 # CLEANUP STUFF